tonywu6/mdbookkit/docs/src/rustdoc-link/workspace-layout.md

 As mentioned in [Name resolution](name-resolution.md), the preprocessor must know where your crate's entrypoint is.

-To do that, it tries to find a `Cargo.toml` by running [`cargo locate-project`][locate-project], by default from the current working directory.
+To do that, it will try to locate the nearest `Cargo.toml` by running [`cargo locate-project`][locate-project], by default from the current working directory.

-If you have a single-crate setup, this should "just work", regardless of where your book directory is within your source tree.
+If you have a single-package setup, this should "just work", regardless of where your book directory is within your source tree.

 If you are using [Cargo workspaces][workspaces], then the preprocessor may fail with the
 message: